Within a school there are a lot of resources that you can use when delivering/planning your lessons.

 In the Staff Shared/Subject Staff Areas/Science/Science Records folder on a computer network you will find the test and examination marks each of the pupils has obtained throughout their time at the school.

 You will probably not have to enter data on these spreadsheets/databases but you need to look at them - they will tell you how a puil has performed in previous tests and examinations in all three sciences.

 If you are concerned with the standard of a pupil's work this is the place to look first - it will give you an idea of general performance in physics and science.

-In lab C1 there are filing cabinets with the progress folders of all of the pupils.
-On the record cards in these folders the pupils enter the level they have reached in tests.
+There will also be progress folders for all of the pupils to fill in themselves.
+Often on record cards in these folders the pupils enter the level they have reached in tests.
 This makes them aware of their progress.
 These cards can then be used to feed back to parents on how they are performing and what progress they have made.

 Interactive Programs and Computer Simulations on the School Network

 The science department may have useful software that you can use - you may need to book a computer room to make use of them if you want pupils to have an individual hands-on experience - or they may be for whiteboard use - always check them out before using them - don't 'wing it'!

 PowerPoints, Worksheets and Lesson Plans on the School Computer Network